Why you need to keep track of what they’re saying about you on this vital site

 Negative information on Glassdoor is like peeling paint on a house: The more you ignore it, the worse it gets.
 PR can help you manage your online reputation and reviews.

 At Axia Public Relations, we will help you create a reputation management strategy that protects your brand and increases your profitability.
-Contact us today or download our free Online Reputation Management e-book to find out how we can make the most of your online reviews.
+Contact us today or download our Online Reputation Management e-book to find out how we can make the most of your online reviews.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.